Spec-D/catishRecursion/README.md

 # catishRecursion
-A program to check for occurences of the word "cat" found in any order or orientation using recursion.
+A program written in C++ to check for occurences of the word "cat" found in any order or orientation using recursion.

+I created this program as a project for a college class.
+It stood out to me as an easy reference of how recursion functions in C++.